-This Salt and Pepper Tofu recipe makes a Chinese restaurant-style dish with crispy pan-fried tofu tossed with scallions, garlic, chillies, and spices.
-This easy tofu recipe is simple but addicting!
+This crispy Salt and Pepper Tofu recipe makes a Chinese restaurant-style dish with delicious pan-fried tofu tossed with scallions, garlic, chillies, and spices.
+The easy tofu recipe is simple but addicting!
 Have it with drinks or turn it into a meal with steamed rice and vegetables.
 Click here for the printable recipe.

 Pin this recipe.

 The tofu you choose is up to you.
 For this recipe, I like using firm or extra firm tofu.
-They are the easiest to work with.
-Medium tofu or traditional tofu works as well.
+They are easiest to work with.
+However, medium firm tofu or traditional tofu works as well.
 I like the contrast between the crunchy exterior and tender interior.
-However, they have a greater moisture content so they will take longer to fry.
+On the other hand, they have a greater moisture content so they will take longer to fry.

 I hope you enjoy this easy recipe for vegan salt and pepper tofu.
 Please let me know if you try it!